setsunica/ackit-zig/README.md

 # ackit
-`ackit` is a console application for generating templates that can be used when submitting code to AtCoder.
-It also includes a Zig language library for handling AtCoder problem input and output.
+`ackit` is a console application that generates templates for the Zig language that can be used when submitting code to AtCoder.
+It also includes a Zig language library to handle the input and output of AtCoder questions.

 ## Installation